 Gallo Campground is located within Chaco Culture National Historical Park.
-Tucked among the fallen boulders and cliffs of Gallo Wash, the campground offers camping in a rugged environment, surrounded by petroglyphs, a cliff dwelling, inscriptions and a high desert landscape.
+Tucked among the fallen boulders and cliffs of Gallo Wash, Chaco Canyon camping offers camping in a rugged environment, surrounded by petroglyphs, a cliff dwelling, inscriptions and a high desert landscape.
 The area is remote with no services.
 Please be prepared with plenty of food, water, shade, sunscreen and cold weather necessities.

 The Visitor Center is located one mile from the Gallo Campground which offers a staffed information desk.
 There is an additional charge for Park entry separate from the camping fees.
 All campers are required to pay entrance fee at the Visitor Center.
 The Visitor Center offers a brief introductory information, a 25-minute introductory video and a bookstore with many selections of educational materials, books and gift items.
 After checking in at the Visitor Center, one can drive the canyon loop road where there are six front country and our backcountry hiking trails that lead to ancient cultural sites.

 Gallo Campground has 48 individual campsites, one of which is designated as handicapped accessible.
 Each campsite has a picnic table and a fire grate.
 There are campsites for tent ONLY, for RV ONLY and some can allow either.
 Please read details featured for each campsite before reserving.

 There are two (02) group campsites available to accommodate groups with 10-30 people, tent camping only.
 Each group campsite has picnic tables and a fire grate.
 Groups reserving group campsite(s) must call the Park for additional arrangement.
 The campground has restroom facility with flushable toilets.
 Tent Only sites are closed from November through February for winter season.
 There are no showers, hookups, and convenience store or food services.
 There are no cell phone services.
 Please call the Park for road condition.